lukemitter7/Component-Detection/README.md

 Before using the model, ensure your system meets the following prerequisites:

-1. **Python 3**: YOLOv8 requires Python 3 to run.
+1. **Python 3**: The model requires Python 3 to run.
 Ensure you have Python 3 installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

-2. **CUDA Toolkit (Optional)**: If you plan to run YOLOv8 with GPU acceleration, you'll need to install the CUDA Toolkit.
-YOLOv8 is optimized to leverage NVIDIA GPUs for faster inference.
-Visit the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) page to download and install the appropriate version for your GPU.

-3. **cuDNN (Optional)**: For GPU acceleration, you'll also need cuDNN installed. cuDNN is a GPU-accelerated library for deep neural networks.
-Download and install cuDNN from the [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) page.

-4. **Python Dependencies**: YOLOv8 relies on several Python libraries.
+4. **Python Dependencies**: The model relies on several Python libraries.
 You can install these dependencies using pip, the Python package manager.
 Run the following command to install the required packages:

 ```
 pip install -r requirements.txt